-1.0 Introduction
+1. Introduction

-- 1.1 From September 2020, Relationships Education is compulsory for all primary schools as set out in the DfE Guidance (2019).
+From September 2020, Relationships Education is compulsory for all primary schools as set out in the DfE Guidance (2019).
 This includes primary aged children learning about the 'changing adolescent body', included in the expected outcomes for primary Health Education.
-(Relationships Education, Relationships and Sex Education, and Health Education, DfE, 2019). - 1.2 Effective Relationships and Sex Education can make a significant contribution to the development of the personal skills needed by pupils if they are to establish and maintain relationships.
+(Relationships Education, Relationships and Sex Education, and Health Education, DfE, 2019).

+Effective Relationships and Sex Education can significantly contribute to the development of the personal skills needed, by pupils, to establish and maintain relationships.
 It also enables children and young people to make responsible and informed decisions about their health and well-being.
-Therefore the DfE recommend
+This is why the DfE recommend